 - pumpkin cobbler (find my recipe here)

+The main difference between a blueberry crisp and a blueberry cobbler is the topping.
+A blueberry crisp has a crumb topping that includes oats and sometimes chopped nuts.
 On the other hand, blueberry cobbler does not have oats or nuts.
 It has more of a dough topping that is a combination of flour, sugar, milk, and butter.

 Want more ways to use bisquick?
 Try these recipes next:

 - This Biscuits Cheddar Bay Recipe is a Red Lobster copycat.
 Enjoy these tender, flavorful biscuits without having to leave your home!

 - Homemade Waffles with Bisquick are a great way to start the day.
 Top them with butter and syrup or fresh fruit and whipped cream.

 - This Pancake Recipe with Bisquick makes light and airy pancakes that melt-in-your-mouth.
 It’s easy to whip up for a delicious breakfast any day of the week!

 - These Bisquick Biscuits with Buttermilk are fluffy and tender.
 They are perfect for a breakfast of biscuits and gravy or served as a dinner side.

 Additional Blueberry Desserts We Love

 - These bakery-style Blueberry Muffins are a family favorite!
 They are filled with plump berries and have crunchy sugar on top.